ayaneshsarkar/heisenberg/README.md

 <p align="center"><img src="https://www.php.net//images/logos/new-php-logo.svg" width="250"></p>

-## About AyaneshMVC
+## About HeisenbergMVC

-AyaneshMVC is really a great app for begginners.
+HeisenbergMVC is really a great app for begginners.
 Really easy to setup and get started.
 We use a MVC structure like other popular PHP Frameworks.

 You get traditional Model, Controller and View relations with easy Database actions.
 More on below.